 - Guide 1: How to Remove PDFConverterSearchTool from Windows.

-- Guide 2: Get rid of PDFConverterSearchTool from Mac OS X.
+- Guide 2: Get rid of PDFConverterSearchTool on Mac OS X.

-- Guide 3: Remove PDFConverterSearchTool from Google Chrome.
+- Guide 3: Remove PDFConverterSearchTool in Google Chrome.

 - Guide 4: Erase PDFConverterSearchTool from Mozilla Firefox.